schatzlab/appliedgenomics2017/assignments/projects/projectides.md

 ## Biologically inspired computing

-1. Evaluate the methods for storing binary data as DNA sequences, and improve on them using long read sequencing [DNA Fountain](http://science.sciencemag.org/content/355/6328/950)
+1. Evaluate the methods for storing binary data as DNA sequences:
+[DNA Fountain](http://science.sciencemag.org/content/355/6328/950)

 2. Evaluate the amount of "junk data" in several widely used software packages